moov-io/watchman/research/opensanctions-pairs/RESULTS.md

 **Name algorithms** are within 0.001–0.003 F1 of Jaro-Winkler.
 Phonetic boosts recover ~700–800 extra true positives. nsim/editex trade a little recall for a little precision.
 None of them move cross-script recall off ~0.50.

-**TF-IDF** is a small recall bump and a precision cost (subjects FP 2,955 → 7,129).
+**TF-IDF** is a small recall bump and a precision cost (subjects FP 2,955 → 7,129 without embeddings).
 Common legal-form tokens lose weight, so related companies look more alike and some rare-token true matches recover.

-Useful for ranking, not a headline F1 win here.
+**Embeddings + TF-IDF** (hybrid+tfidf vs hybrid): subject recall 0.815 → **0.829** (FN 56,072 → 51,697), precision 0.946 → 0.935 (FP 14,014 → 17,437).
+Cross-script recall is already 0.91 from embeddings; TF-IDF adds almost nothing there (0.905 → 0.910).
+The extra true matches are mostly Latin-script name pairs.
+Name-algorithm+TF-IDF (nsim, editex, soft-bidist, beider-morse) tracks jaro-winkler+tfidf.

 **Embeddings are the only lever that moves transliteration.** Hybrid takes cross-script recall from 0.50 to **0.91** (subject FN 94k → 56k) at precision 0.95.
-That is the paper's complementary failure mode: rules miss Latin/Cyrillic/Arabic pairs; hybrid catches them and accepts more lookalikes.

-`embed-max` / `embed-only` over-fire on Latin pairs (~78k subject FPs).
-Cosine likes Occupancy stubs and similar company names, and it cannot use ID short-circuits.
+`embed-max` / `embed-only` over-fire on Latin pairs (~78k subject FPs), with or without TF-IDF.
 Keep embeddings behind the cross-script gate.

 ## 8. Comparison with the paper